 Student Success Room: An In-School Suspension Alternative

-Another major change SENSE made, at the recommendation of TLC, is replacing the In-School Suspension Room with the Student Success Room.
+Another major change SENSE made, at the recommendation of Starr, is replacing the In-School Suspension Room with the Student Success Room.
 The room is staffed with a full-time social worker, whose role is to help students learn coping skills and mediate conflicts.

 The room looks like a sensory wonderland.
 It includes different stations, such as a corner with plush pillows and stuffed animals to cuddle; a yoga area with mats and a balance ball; a table with crayons and mindfulness coloring books; an area to create sculptures with kinetic sand; and a full-size hammock for relaxation.

 While the Student Success Room seems like a fun place to play, the purpose is much deeper.
 When there’s a conflict in the classroom, whether it’s student-to-student or student-to-teacher, children can relax in the room for a few minutes and use the therapeutic tools.
 Once they calm down, students talk with the Student Success Room coordinator about what happened.
 If it’s a student-to-teacher conflict, the teacher comes to the room to mediate with the student.
 The goal is to repair relationships so teachers are accepting of students coming back to the classroom and students are accepting of working collaboratively with teachers again.
 It also gives teachers an opportunity to let students know they care about them and want them to succeed.

 In a school like SENSE, students aren’t the only ones who need support to be successful.
 Hardworking teachers can burn out or even suffer from compassion fatigue when working with (and worrying about) their students both inside and outside the classroom.
 That’s why teacher self-care is another important aspect of a trauma-informed school.